MalikG15/psbt_analyzer/readme.md

 <img width="418" height="653" alt="Screenshot 2025-08-25 at 7 23 43 PM" src="https://github.com/user-attachments/assets/f7de032c-4c42-4e8e-ad22-439a8fe5b1fc" />

 ## Editing the PSBT
-You'll then be prompted to edit the PSBT via defined options:
+You'll then be prompted to edit the PSBT via pre-defined options:

 <img width="274" height="144" alt="Screenshot 2025-08-25 at 7 15 18 PM" src="https://github.com/user-attachments/assets/5a918f53-6a50-4783-b3de-d2b42f7b9d71" />

 Once the PSBT edit is completed, the analysis can be re-run!

+## Exiting the Program
+You can exit the program by simply responding no when the program asks for a `[y/n]` response.

 # Learnings
 I learned a great deal about PSBTs while doing this project.
 I had interacted with PSBTs before but never this technical.